Shadowcoder12/Project-4/README.md

 - A user can edit and delete their pets information
 - A user can confirm if they found other user's pet
 - A user can leave comments about a pet
+- Users can use the live chat feature to communicate with other users who are signed into the app
 - Also found here while publically available https://trello.com/b/5mWq9FNR/petfinder

 ## Wireframes